The dihedral hidden subgroup problem: Abstract

 \section{Abstract}

-We give an exposition of the hidden subgroup problem for dihedral groups from the point of view of the `standard' hidden subgroup quantum algorithm for finite groups.
-In particular, we recall the obstructions for strong Fourier sampling to succeed, but at the same time, show how the standard algorithm can be modified to establish polynomial quantum query complexity.
-Finally, we explain a new connection between the dihedral coset problem and cloning of quantum states.
+We give an overview of the dihedral hidden subgroup problem (DHSP) as approached by the `standard' hidden subgroup quantum algorithm for finite groups, highlighting the obstructions for strong Fourier sampling to succeed, and summarizing known approaches and results.

+We then prove a number of no-go results for the dihedral coset problem (DCP), motivated by a connection between DCP and cloning of quantum states.